Roger-luo/YAAD.jl/README.md

 ## Introduction

+You may want to check my blog post about it: [Implement AD with Julia in ONE day](http://blog.rogerluo.me/2018/10/23/write-an-ad-in-one-day/)

 This project aims to provide a similar interface with PyTorch's autograd, while keeping things simple.
 The core implementation only contains a straight-forward 200 line of Julia.
 It is highly inspired by [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl) and [PyTorch](https://github.com/pytorch/pytorch)

-Every operation will directly return a `CachedNode`, which constructs a computation graph dynamically without using a tape.
+Every operation will directly return a `CachedNode`, which constructs a computation graph dynamically without using a global tape.

 ## Usage